ayushprd/Event_Management_WebApp/README.md

 * API used: Addevent  api for saving an event to personal calendar
 ### Installation instructions (Linux) :

-* Clone this repository using, `git clone https://github.com/ayushprd/D-CoderS_Hackathon_Template.git`
+* Clone this repository using, `https://github.com/ayushprd/Event_Management_WebApp.git`
-* Move into the app file using ` cd D-CoderS_Hackathon_Template/'Application Code'/`
+* Move into the app file using ` cd Event_Management_WebApp/'Application Code'/`
 * Install the dependencies using `pip3 install -r requirements.txt`
 * Finally, run `python3 app.py`